deepin-community/texlive-base/texmf-dist/doc/generic/pgf/README.md

 ## Development

-Currently PGF does not have a comprehensive test suite to check for regressions, so for now we check for bugs by building the manual for each commit.
+Currently PGF only has a very rudimentary test suite to check for regressions, so for now we check for bugs by building the manual for each commit.
 To build the manual locally you can either copy the PGF repository into your texmf tree (not recommended) or use the usertree